Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-FWM, on the other hand, is stronger (cubic in the signal amplitude) and is not averaged out like XPM is \cite{goebelthesis}.
-It is obvious that this interference will blow up when increasing the common average power $\const{P}$ ($N\gg 1$), ultimately overwhelming the signal and limiting the achievable rate.
-The per-degree-of-freedom achievable rates of the WDM method versus power, $I(\const{P})$, is noise-limited in the low $\snr$ regime, following $\log(1+\SNR)$, and interference-limited in the high \text{SNR} regime, decreasing to zero \cite{essiambre2010clo,goebelthesis, mecozzi2012nonlinear}; see Fig.~\ref{fig:5wdm-cap}.
+Among the two interference terms FWM and XPM, FWM is cubic in signal amplitude and has a larger variance.
+It is obvious that this interference grows rapidly when increasing the common average power $\const{P}$ (or the number of users $N$), ultimately overwhelming the signal and limiting the achievable rate.
+The per-degree-of-freedom achievable rates of the channel of interest in WDM method versus average power in a network scenario, $I(\const{P})$, is noise-limited in the low \SNR \ regime, following $\log(1+\SNR)$, and interference-limited in the high \SNR\ regime, decreasing to zero \cite{mitra2000nli, essiambre2010clo,goebelthesis, mecozzi2012nonlinear}; see also Fig.~\ref{fig:5wdm-cap} and Remark~\ref{rem:wdm-cap-clarification}.

 To summarize the preceding discussion, the transmission rates achievable over the nonlinear Schr\"odinger channel depend on the method of transmission and detection, as well as the assumptions on the model.
-One can assume a single-user or a multiple-user channel, with or without memory, and with or without optical filtering.
-It is thus important, when comparing different results, to clarify which modelling assumptions have been made.
+One can assume a single-user or a multiuser channel, with or without memory, and with or without optical filtering.
+It is thus important, when comparing different results, to clarify which modeling assumptions have been made.